SikhoSwart/portfolio_project/README.md

 A portfolio website is a unique way to showcase your work and let others know about yourself.
 A portfolio website is useful for job-seekers and employers.
 It's basically a glorified resume.
 It's the perfect way to let employers know more about your skills and experience while they also get to know about who you are.

 I created this website using HTML and CSS.
+[Personal Portfolio Website](https://sikholise.netlify.app)

 I deployed it using [netlify.com](https://www.netlify.com/)